-The appellant was tried before a panel of officer and enlisted members sitting as a General Court-Martial between 18 and 20 May 2010.
-Contrary to the appellant's pleas, the panel convicted him of one specification of attempted distribution of Lysergic Acid Diethylamide (LSD) on divers occasions; one specification of fraudulent enlistment; and one specification of wrongful use of marijuana, all in violation of Articles 80, 83, and 112a, UCMJ, 10 U.S.C. §§ 880, 883, and 912a.
+The appellant was tried before a panel of officer and enlisted members sitting as a general court-martial between 18 and 20 May 2010.
+Contrary to the appellant's pleas, the panel convicted him of one specification of attempted distribution of Lysergic Acid Diethylamide (LSD) on divers occasions; one specification of fraudulent enlistment; and one specification of wrongful use of marijuana, all in violation of Articles 80, 83, and 112a, UCMJ, 10 U.S.C. §§ 880, 883, 912a.
 The panel sentenced the appellant to a dishonorable discharge, confinement for 1 year, total forfeitures, and reduction to E-1.
 The convening authority approved the sentence as adjudged.

-Before this Court, the appellant raises the following issues, which we will review in the following order: (1) the evidence is legally and factually insufficient to support his conviction for attempted distribution of LSD; (2) the military judge erroneously denied the court-martial panel access to blood and urine test results; (3) his sentence is inappropriately severe; (4) the Addendum to the Staff Judge Advocate's Recommendation (SJAR) erroneously asserts the appellant did not raise legal errors; (5) the convening authority failed to consider the military judge's clemency recommendation; and (6) post-trial processing delay during the clemency process.
+Before this Court, the appellant raised the following issues: (1) the evidence is legally and factually insufficient to support his conviction for attempted distribution of LSD; (2) the military judge erroneously denied the court-martial panel access to blood and urine test results; (3) his sentence is inappropriately severe; (4) the Addendum to the Staff Judge Advocate's Recommendation (SJAR) erroneously asserts the appellant did not raise legal errors; (5) the convening authority failed to consider the military judge's clemency recommendation; and (6) post-trial processing delay during the clemency process.